software-development-project-1/software-development-project-1.github.io/index.md

 - _Documentation_: required technical documents should be written and they should correctly describe the technical implementation.
 - _Following the schedule_: requirements of each Sprint should be implemented before the deadline.

 Each of the three Sprints is assessed based on the Sprint requirements.
-The group can earn up to 10 points from each Sprint which adds up to the maximum number of 30 points from the project.
+The team can earn up to 10 points from each Sprint which adds up to the maximum number of 30 points from the project.

-Each group member's personal assessment is based on the following aspects:
+Each team member's personal assessment is based on the following aspects:

-- _Activity in group work_: Attendance and active presence during group meetings.
+- _Activity in team work_: Attendance and active presence during team meetings.
 - _Technical contributions_: amount of working code written.
 - _Project management and documentation contributions_.
 - _Exercise submissions_: at least 70% of the _first two week's exercises_ have to be completed before their deadlines to pass the course.

-The personal assessment is done based on the teacher's observations and peer reviews from the group members.
-Each group member can earn up to 10 points based on their personal efforts towards the project.
+The personal assessment is done based on the teacher's observations and peer reviews from the team members.
+Each team member can earn up to 10 points based on their personal efforts towards the project.

 The final grade (1-5) is composed of the project points (maximum of 30 points) and the personal points (maximum of 10 points).